 What are the Best Books to Learn Java?

 The answer to this question is completely dependent on what you like, your final goal, current programming experience and the amount that you are willing to pay for the book.
-There are many free books and tutorials available online that can be referred if you are looking forward to learn something very specific.
+There are many free books and tutorials available online that can be referred to if you are looking forward to learning something very specific.
 If the goal is to understand the depths and breadths of java, then online tutorials will not work, and you need to get hold of one or more of the good java books.

-On the other hand, if you are already a programmer and looking forward to master some of the advanced level java concepts then there are books like Java concurrency, Java Performance, Java Puzzlers, Learning Java Lambdas and more.
+On the other hand, if you are already a programmer and looking forward to mastering some of the advanced level java concepts then there are books like Java concurrency, Java Performance, Java Puzzlers, Learning Java Lambdas and more.
 Specifically for certification, you can look at OCA Java SE 8 Programmer.

 So, let us look at the best java books available in the market as of today –